mcsandeep/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-cloud-platform/quick-start.md

 #### Curl

-To test and interact with the API you've just created in the command-line tool (curl), use the following command:
+To test and interact with the API, you can also use the curl command:

 * curl -X GET "${API URL}" -H "Authorization: ${KEY ID}"

-An example is iilustrated below:
+An example is illustrated below:

 ```bash
 curl '-X GET "https://corporate-bakery-gw.aws-euw2.cloud-ara.tyk.io/httpbin/" -H "Authorization: eyJvcmciOiI2NWIxMmYxMWJkZjg0YTAwMDEzY2UzZDkiLCJpZCI6IjRmYzM2OTc4NDg1MzQ3NzRiMDhhZ